SouthbankSoftware/proofable/README.md

 ### Step 8: extract a subproof for just one key-value out of the proof

 This step extracts a subproof, a.k.a. key-values proof, out of the proof we have just created.
 The subproof proves the key `living_room/Co2` only and nothing else.
-A subproof file named `living_room_Co2.pxsubproof` will be created in current working directory
+A subproof file named `living_room_Co2.pxsubproof` will be created in current working directory.
+You could also create a subproof for multiple key-values

 ```go
 api.CreateKeyValuesProof(ctx, cli, id, triePf.GetId(),